-- Review land use history, previous studies and relevant registers to identify areas with known or potential Aboriginal cultural heritage value (including underwater Aboriginal cultural heritage, tangible and/or intangible). - Identify and characterise Aboriginal cultural heritage sites and areas of sensitivity potentially impacted by the project in consultation with registered Aboriginal parties and traditional owner groups. - Review land and sea use history, previous studies, relevant registers and available seafloor survey data to identify and document known, potential and previously unidentified places, sites, objects and/or artifacts of historic cultural heritage significance potentially impacted by the project, including any areas of significant archaeological potential or value on land and underwater, in accordance with Heritage Victoria guidelines.
+- Review land use history, previous studies and relevant registers to identify areas with known or potential Aboriginal cultural heritage value (including underwater Aboriginal cultural heritage, tangible and/or intangible). - Informed by meaningful engagement with Registered Aboriginal Parties and Traditional Owner groups, identify and characterise Aboriginal cultural heritage sites, areas of sensitivity, cultural landscapes, or other intangible cultural heritage. - Review land and sea use history, previous studies, relevant registers and available seafloor survey data to identify and document known, potential and previously unidentified places, sites, objects and/or artifacts of historic cultural heritage significance potentially impacted by the project, including any areas of significant archaeological potential or value on land and underwater, in accordance with Heritage Victoria guidelines.